-The photonic systems have their own distinctive features different from electrical devices.
 Photons being charge-neutral do not interact with each other and can have very long spatial and temporal coherence.
-Effective interaction between photons can be realized through their coupling to matter.
+An effective interaction between photons can be realized through their coupling to matter.
 Since the effective interaction is induced by the medium for photons, we also expect such interaction to affect/influence the photon transmission differently than interaction in electron transport.
-Our present study employs such light-matter coupling to investigate the interplay of coherence and interaction in photons' quantum transport in a 1D mesoscopic array of qubits.
+Our present study employs such light-matter coupling to investigate the effects of interaction in photons' quantum transport in a 1D mesoscopic array of qubits.
 These qubits can be considered to be made of alkali atoms (e.g., rubidium atoms in \cite{Peyronel12, Firstenberg13}) or superconducting qubits (e.g., transmon qubit in \cite{Fitzpatrick2017}) or ions (e.g., $Sr^{+}$ ions in \cite{Meir14}).
 The features of the above qubits and their interactions with light can be very diverse.
-Nevertheless, we here consider some general models of the light-matter coupling and the interactions between qubits.
 We mainly choose two different models for the 1D lattice of qubits; these are (a) a chain of qubits with direct coupling between the nearest neighbors, and (b) a chain of connected resonators to each of which a qubit is side-coupled.
 While we do not have any confinement along the light-propagation for the direct-coupled qubits, we work in the overcoupled regime \cite{RoyRMP2017, Aoki2009} for the chain of connected resonators with side-coupled qubits.
 In Fig.~\ref{NewFig1}, we show representative physical implementations of the two 1D models considered here.
 The direct-coupled qubit system (Fig.~\ref{NewFig1}(a)) can be realized by placing qubits such as nano-diamonds in a line-defect waveguide of a photonic crystal operating in the optical regime~\cite{Wolters10}.
 The direct coupling between the qubits is generated by exchange of photons propagating through the waveguide between the qubits.
 Here, we integrate out these photons in the intermediate waveguide, and model the effective interaction by a constant exchange term (e.g., $J_x$) for the separation between the qubits being comparable to the wavelengths of the photons~\cite{vanLoo13}.
 The side-coupled qubit system is routinely realized in superconducting photonic circuits in the microwave regime~\cite{Fitzpatrick2017} (Fig.~\ref{NewFig1}(b)).
 A lattice of resonators can be formed by a series of capacitive gaps in the middle conductor of the 1D transmission line waveguide.